ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_wenzel14jgr.rst

 Available recipes and diagnostics
 -----------------------------------

-Namelists are stored in recipes/
+Recipes are stored in recipes/

 * recipe_wenzel14jgr.yml